 Sometimes, people need a little help convincing a loved one to go to treatment.
-Our drug intervention team can help get the message across in a compassionate, caring manner.
+An interventionist can help get the message across in a compassionate, caring manner.

 Recovery is a Journey.
 Take the First Step.